Chapter 1: The Hazardous Waste Manifest System and Who Needs to Use the Manifest Form and General Information

 While getting an EPA RCRA ID and using the Manifest form are not required by New York for a CESQG company, they may choose to use these items to more effectively track their hazardous waste shipments.
 Further, a Generator's business partners (Transporters and TSDFs) and States other than New York may require their use.
 If a Manifest form is used by a CESQG, they are not required to submit the form to NYS DEC.

-Please see Part 371.1(f) for the definition, regulatory requirements and regulatory exemptions for CESQG's.
+Please see Part 371.1(f) (link leaves DEC's website) for the definition, regulatory requirements and regulatory exemptions for CESQG's.

 Submitting Hazardous Waste Manifest Forms